Las Vegas DUI Resulting in Substantial Bodily Harm or Death - What Is Going to Happen?

 (b) Has a concentration of alcohol of 0.08 or more in his or her blood or breath;

 (c) Is found by measurement within 2 hours after driving or being in actual physical control of a vehicle to have a concentration of alcohol of 0.08 or more in his or her blood or breath;

 (d) Is under the influence of a controlled substance or is under the combined influence of intoxicating liquor and a controlled substance;

 (e) Inhales, ingests, applies or otherwise uses any chemical, poison or organic solvent, or any compound or combination of any of these, to a degree which renders the person incapable of safely driving or exercising actual physical control of a vehicle; or

 (f) Has a prohibited substance in his or her blood or urine, as applicable, in an amount that is equal to or greater than the amount set forth in subsection 3 or 4 of NRS 484C.110,

 and does any act or neglects any duty imposed by law while driving or in actual physical control of any vehicle on or off the highways of this State, if the act or neglect of duty proximately causes the death of, or substantial bodily harm to, another person...

-To convict somebody in Nevada of DUI Resulting in Substantial Bodily Harm or Death, the State needs to prove two things:
+To convict somebody in Las Vegas of DUI Resulting in Substantial Bodily Harm or Death, the State needs to prove two things: